 The Secret To Making Hamburger Patties At Home

 The star of your average backyard barbecue will always be the hamburger.
 Even more so than steak in some cases, hamburgers are the most coveted item at the cookout.
 Despite this, it's not quite as common as one would hope to be able to find a truly excellent burger in a backyard.
+So what makes a great burger?

 What this comes down to is a lack of technique.
 Despite how they may appear, good burgers are more than just tossing some meat onto the fire.
 There's an art to making patties that many people just can't seem to get the hang of.

-What You'll Need To Make Patties
+How To Make Burger Patties

 There's as many different types of burgers as there are cows on a farm, so it's necessary to narrow things down a bit for this guide.
-We'll be teaching you how to make good old fashioned 100% beef burgers without any fancy augmentations today, though many of these tips will still apply to making burgers with different meats (with considerations made to taste, of course).
+We'll be teaching you how to make good old fashioned 100% beef burgers without any fancy augmentations today, though many of these tips will still apply to making burgers with different meats (with considerations made to taste, of course). and you will be able to cook burgers with your eyes closed after this beef recipe.

 With that in mind, here's what you'll need to make these burgers.